|

 The women were sympathetic and made several suggestions, which

-the couple pursued.
-But no one in Rihat would admit to knowing,
+the couple pursued, but no one in Rihat would admit to knowing,

 By the time Legolas, Eowyn and Rimush reached the Boarding House